Related articles

 end

-Now, here is how to validate an article depending on its state:
+Now, here's how to validate an item based on its condition:

 class ArticlesController < ApplicationController